advancedtelematic/quickcheck-state-machine/talk/bobkonf-2019-summer-icfp/slides.md

 ---

-# Demo: Computing software reliability
+# Demo: Computing reliability for process registry example

 ---

-# Where does statistical testing fit into the Agile development process?

-* End-to-end and black-box, potentially slow

-* Cleanroom and SRE both seem to assume release based deployments rather than continues deployments

-* SRE says these tests should be long running (days), so that you catch problems related to a degrading environment

-* Perhaps closer to load testing? (if we tweak the frequency distributions)
+# Statistical testing inspired changes to standard property-based testing

+* Generate programs using a Markov chain usage model
+* Persist test results (about state transition reliability)
+* Don't stop in presence of failures
+* Compute reliability (and variance) from the usage model and test experience

 ---

 # Conclusion and further work

-* How do we measure the quality of our software?

-    - Compare to other ways of measuring quality?
+* Compare to other ways of measuring quality?
+Cleanroom people claim:
-        + Bugs/kloc: too developer centric
+    - Bugs/kloc: too developer centric
-        * Code coverage: less cost effective
+    - Code coverage: less cost effective

-    - Both statistical testing and property-based testing use a random sample, is there more we can learn from statistical testing than computing the reliability?
+* Both statistical testing and property-based testing use a random sample, is there more we can learn from statistical testing than computing the reliability?
+    - Can we add combinators to our property-based testing libraries to make it easier to do statistical testing?
     - Can we in a statistically sound way account for flakiness in tests this way?

-* Where exactly does this type of testing fit into the Agile development process?

-    - Not sure, perhaps replacing/augmenting load testing?

-    - Can we update Cleanroom/SRE to meet the new CI/CD needs, or is continuous deployment somehow inherently at odds with quality?
+    - How do we account for incremental development?
+When testing version *n + 1* of some software, we should be able reuse some of the test experience from version *n*

 ---

-# Extra slide: The confidence of the reliability number

-* How do we know that we trust this reliability number?
-Or do we have enough test data?

-    - Stopping criteria via the Kullback discriminant [@sp00]
-    - Compute the variance of the reliability [@xlss18]
+# Questions?

 ---